August-Schleich/Flask_Blog_Template/README.md

 <h3>Setup Instructions</h3>

-first you will need to clone the repository to your local machine, create a virtual enviorontment and download required packages etc.
+To begin you will need to clone the repository to your local machine, create a virtual enviorontment and download required packages for the application.
 - First you will need to clone the repo to your machine, here is specific instruction from github on how this is done.
         -[ Github clone instructions.](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
-- setup you virtual env in your development evironment by running: virtualenv flaskblogenv (or your prefered virutal environment setup)
+- setup you're virtual env in your development evironment by running: virtualenv flaskblogenv (or your prefered virutal environment setup)
 - After you environment is created activate it by running: source flaskblogenv/bin/activate
 - When env is actvated you can now install the required packages by running: pip install -r required.txt
 - Now that requirements are downloaded you can run main.py locally and check out your template!